otakubeam/emptiness-of-space/content/wired/applicatives/index.md

 pure fun <*> arg1 <*> arg2 ::  f c
 ```

+### Now we can apply functions of many arguments over generic data structure!

 And that is it.
 Quite simple but powerful technique.
-And something that I
+And something that I have
-have wondered about before.
+wondered about before.